How to Identify a Toxic Culture and 13 Ways to Fix It

 - Raise the expectations.
 When people are promoted into leadership positions, and during all training and coaching, you’ll want to be clear about the behavior that is expected of them.
 Lean into core values such as integrity, respect and diversity, and explain the consequences — up to and including termination — for failing to uphold them.

-Establish Healthy Social Norms
+Social Norms: Establish Healthy Norms

 You’ve heard the adage, “One bad apple spoils the bunch.”
 That can’t be more true than in a toxic work environment.
 Researchers found that toxic social norms increase the odds that even good people will behave badly.
 To right the ship: